Beyond Cross-Modal Alignment: Measuring and Leveraging Modality Gap in Vision-Language Models: Automatic Interpretability Evaluation

-\textbf{Evaluation metrics.} For each image/text feature $z^{(k)}$, we collect the top $m$ most-activated image/text samples for this dimension, and feed them to the embedding model $h$ to get $Z_+\in\sR^{m\times d'}$.
+\paragraph{Monosemanticity.} For each image/text feature $z^{(d)}$, we collect the top $m$ most-activated image/text samples for this dimension, and feed them to the embedding model $h$ to get $Z_+\in\sR^{m\times D'}$.
 For comparison, we embed $m$ random samples into $Z_-\in\sR^{m\times d'}$.
 Then, we calculate the inter-sample similarity between the selected samples, $S_+=Z_+Z_+^\top\in\sR^{m\times m}$ and $S_-=Z_-Z_-^\top\in\sR^{m\times m}$.
-The monosemanticity of an individual feature $z^{(k)}$ is measured by calculating the relative difference between the two similarity scores, denoted as $I(z^{(k)})$ (\textit{\textbf{EmbSim}}).
-We also propose a binary metric to avoid the different scale in different modalities, denoted as $W(z^{(k)})$ (\textbf{\textit{WinRate}}):
+The monosemanticity of an individual feature $z^{(d)}$ is measured by calculating the relative difference between the two similarity scores, denoted as $I(z^{(d)})$ (\textit{\textbf{EmbSim}}).
+We also propose a binary metric to avoid the different scales in different modalities, denoted as $W(z^{(d)})$ (\textbf{\textit{WinRate}}):